fightingentropy/hl-stats/README.md

 - Serves a simple web UI from `public/`.
 - Exposes a few JSON endpoints under `/api/` that wrap Hyperliquid APIs.
 - Normalizes leaderboard rows and window stats for consistent client usage.
-- Caches responses in-memory for short TTLs to reduce upstream calls.
+- Caches responses in-memory for 24 hours to reduce upstream calls.

 ## API endpoints

 All endpoints are GET-only and return JSON.
+Add `refresh=1` to bypass cache.

 ### `GET /api/leaderboard`

 Returns the top accounts by account value for the configured chain.

 Query params:
-- `limit` (default `500`, max `1000`): number of rows returned.
+- `limit` (default `500`, max `5000`): number of rows returned.

 Response fields:
 - `chain`: chain name (from `HL_CHAIN`).